-Keith Keogh is the Lead Architect for VMware solutions in the Cloud Client Engineering Team at Dell.
+Keith Keogh is a Lead Architect in the Cloud Client Engineering Team at Dell.
 Keith has extensive experience with the Design, Implementation and Validation of EUC Enterprise Solutions.

 Peter Fine is the Chief Architect and CTO of EUC Enterprise Engineering at Dell.
 Peter owns the strategy, architecture and leads the engineering of the datacenter EUC product and solutions portfolio.
-Peter also has extensive experience building and managing data centers for Fortune500 and financial services companies.
 Follow Peter @ExitTheFastLane or www.ExitTheFastLane.com.